Salvo D'Acquisto: Death

-After the 9–11 September fighting in Rome, elements of the German 2nd Parachute Division were detached to coastal defense duties, and a small unit was camped near an old military installation previously used by the Guardia di Finanza, in the vicinity of Palidoro, frazione of Fiumicino, which was in the territorial jurisdiction of the station of Torre in Pietra, another frazione of the same municipality.
+After the 9–11 September fighting in Rome, elements of the German Luftwaffe 2nd Parachute Division were detached to coastal defence duties, and a small unit was camped near an old military installation previously used by the Guardia di Finanza, in the vicinity of Palidoro, frazione of Fiumicino, which was in the territorial jurisdiction of the station of Torre in Pietra, another frazione of the same municipality.
 Here, on 22 September, German soldiers were inspecting boxes of abandoned munitions when there was an explosion.
 Two died and two others were wounded.

 The commander of the German detachment blamed the death on "unnamed locals" and demanded the cooperation of the local Carabinieri post, at the moment under D'Acquisto's temporary command.
-The next morning, D'Acquisto, having gathered some information, tried in vain to explain that the deaths were an accident, but the Germans insisted on their version of events and demanded reprisals, according to a standing order issued by Feldmarschall Kesselring a few days before.
+The next morning, D'Acquisto, having gathered some information, tried in vain to explain that the deaths were an accident, but the Germans insisted on their version of events and demanded reprisals, according to a standing order issued by Generalfeldmarschall Kesselring.

 On 23 September, the Germans conducted searches and arrested 22 local residents.
 An armed squad took D'Acquisto by force from the station to the Torre di Palidoro, an ancient watchtower, where the prisoners were gathered.
 Under interrogation, all of the civilians said that they were innocent.
 When the Germans again demanded the names of the responsible persons, D'Acquisto replied that there were none – the explosion was accidental.
 The Germans ridiculed, insulted, and beat him, and tore his uniform.

 Suddenly, the prisoners were handed shovels and forced to dig a mass grave for their own burial after execution.
 The digging went on for some time; when it was completed, it was obvious the Germans meant to carry out their threat.
 D'Acquisto then "confessed" to the alleged crime, declared that he alone was responsible for the "murder" and that the civilians were innocent, and demanded that they be released right away.
 One of those freed, 17- or 18-year-old Angelo Amadio, witnessed the execution by firing squad.
 D'Acquisto was 22.